Skip to main content

 Monthly

 An invoice is generated in the first month of the engagement, determined by the proposal's confirmed start date.
-This repeats every month going forward.
+Through Socket Billing, this repeats every month going forward.

 Best for: ongoing services where you want to spread the cost evenly across the year.